LashawnFofung/LashawnFofung-Portfolio/README.md

    - <b>Data Analysis & Decision-Making:</b> Data Cleaning, Data Analysis, Correlation Matrices, Hypothesis Testing, Data Visualization, -Data Interpretation, KPI Tracking, Data-Driven Decision-Making.
    - <b>Professional & Soft Skills:</b> Critical Thinking, Problem-Solving, Executive Presentation, Cross-Functional Collaboration, Stakeholder Management.

-**Technology:** CRM, Excel, Forecasting(Production Simulation, Operating Capacity)
+**Technology:** CRM, MS Office (Excel for analysis and reporting)

-**Results:** Using comprehensive market simulation data, we identified that strategic investments in fixed manufacturing capacity and targeted advertising significantly influence market share.
-Furthermore, pioneering product innovation with 3D-printed carbon fiber technology and robust customer engagement, exemplified by new store openings, were crucial drivers of brand leadership and sales growth.
+**Results:** Using comprehensive market simulation data and a robust analytical framework, we identified that strategic investments in fixed manufacturing capacity, directly responding to supply and demand fluctuations, and targeted advertising significantly influence market share and sales volume.
+Furthermore, pioneering product innovation with 3D-printed carbon fiber technology and robust customer engagement, exemplified by new store openings, were crucial drivers of brand leadership and generated demand.
 These critical factors collectively contributed to a strong financial performance, culminating in a significant company valuation and a projected Return on Investment (ROI) of 127.68% for the analyzed period.
+Our strategic adaptations based on continuous performance review enabled us to mitigate challenges and reinforce our competitive advantage.

 <h2></h2>